 - Identify how race, class, and gender shape your experience and that of solidarity economy groups

 - Make meaningful contributions to grassroots changemakers who lack access to capital and power

 - Build analysis with a community of givers to transform how we move money together

 - Connect to solidarity economy leaders and organizations proving another economy is possible and growing in NYC

 The Solidarity Economy Giving Circle is a newly formed group of donors committed to collectively moving money to build an economy in New York City that is based on values of social and racial justice, ecological sustainability, cooperation, mutualism, and democracy.

 What is the commitment?

-Giving circle participants gather four times between September 2017-May 2018.
+Giving circle participants gather six times between September 2018-May 2019.
 Each of these sessions is a combination of exercises and discussions led by giving circle volunteers as well as informational presentations by community members who are active in the solidarity economy.
 The group decides which topics they want to cover.

 How does fundraising work?